-MEDFORD, Long Island (WABC) -- A Long Island woman accused of murdering her 2-year-old twin daughters made her first court appearance Friday, as horrific details in the tragic case continued to emerge.
+MEDFORD, Long Island (WABC) -- A Long Island woman is accused of killing her 2-year-old twin daughters.

-Authorities conducted a county-wide search between Medford to Montauk, where they found Campbell's vehicle at the Montauk County Park Third House Nature Center around 4 p.m. -- 60 miles away from their home.
+Authorities conducted a county-wide search between Medford to Montauk when they found Campbell's vehicle at a Montauk park around 4 p.m. -- 60 miles away from their home.

-She has been charged with two counts of second-degree murder.
+Campbell was taken into custody at the scene.
+She has been charged with two counts of murder.

 "Never would have thought she was going through the things she was going through," neighbor Roshonda Campbell said.
 "She seemed like she had it all together."

 Neighbors say the woman also has a 4-year-old son.